stephen-uweh/Group-Chat/README.md

 # Group-Chat
 Built with Flask, it is a web app that is more like a group chat.
-It is very basic and was just used as an exercise.
+It is very basic.